Coptersafety orders five new Full Flight Simulators to become one of the largest helicopter training centers globally

 Installation of the new simulators will start in late 2017, with the H145 being the first simulator to be installed and available for training in Q4/2017 in conjunction with the introduction of the new training facility.
 Coptersafety’s new Training Centre will provide the very latest amenities and highest levels of customer, instructor and employee premises to host up to eight simulator bays.

 “The location has proven successful for our current operations with the AgustaWestland AW139 Full Flight Simulator, which is why we wanted to expand our simulator fleet and facilities at Helsinki Airport to improve the training and safety performance possibilities for our current and prospective customers,” adds Hannu Marjoniemi, Coptersafety VP, Strategy & Finance.

 Simulation training benefits from a dedicated and compact facility

-In order to provide unmatched levels of training services to Coptersafety customers, there will also be further investments in key personnel.
+To provide unmatched levels of training services to Coptersafety’s customers, Coptersafety will also further invest in key personnel.

-“Coptersafety will stick with its instructor policy of employing only pilots who fly actively in Search and Rescue, Oil and Gas, Emergency Medical Services, and, with the new H125 investment, also Aerial Work and Law Enforcement missions, in order to share knowledge, experiences and best practices with its customers,” explains Mikko Dahlman.
+“Coptersafety will stick with its instructor policy of employing only pilots who fly actively in Search and Rescue, Oil and Gas, Emergency Medical Services.
+In addition, active flying of the new H125 investment, and Aerial Work and Law Enforcement missions is required.
+This enables the trainees to share knowledge, experiences, and best practices with our customers,” explains Mikko Dahlman.